-The Commission received 1,119 responses to its survey of adults affected by bereavement, as well as many additional responses from children and young people.
+The Commission received 1,119 responses to its survey of adults affected by bereavement (82% from England), as well as many additional responses from children and young people.
 It also heard from 130 organisations, and through the organisation Votes for Schools, from 31,000 students on issues of grief education.

-The Commissioners also heard oral evidence on eight different topics as well as from a series of stakeholder roundtables in Scotland, Wales, Northern Ireland and England, and from key mental health sector representatives and faith leaders from many different religions.
+The Commissioners also heard oral evidence on eight different topics as well as from a series of stakeholder roundtables, including one in England, and from key mental health sector representatives and faith leaders from many different religions.